 Why do I mention Wiesenthal?

-I do so in order to point out a terrible irony that lies at the heart of what Israel has become.
+I do so in order to point out a terrible irony that lies at the heart of what a litany of right-wing Israeli governments have acheived.

 Let me repeat words that were stated by one called Ehud Olmert: